-1. What is the main difference between the "Traditional" way and the other methods?
+When drinking yerba mate, what is the main difference between the "traditional" method and other methods?

-•Sun Tea: Place 1/2 cup of loose tea in 1 gallon clear glass jug and set in the sun for one hour.
-Strain, pour over ice, add sweetners, fruit juices, etc. - use your imagination!
+Place 1/2 cup of loose yerba leafs in 1 gallon of water in a clear glass jug and set in the sun for one hour.
+Strain, pour over ice, add your preferred sweetener and/or fruit juices, etc.

-•Automatic coffee maker: For a 4 cup brew: Place 4 - 8 tablespoons (more or less to taste) of loose tea in a filter and process coffee maker as usual.
+For a 4 cup brew: Place 4 - 8 tablespoons (more or less to taste) of loose yerba leafs in a filter and process coffee maker as usual

-•French Press: Place 2 -5 tablespoons (more or less to taste) in top of press and process as usual.
+Place 2 -5 tablespoons of yerba loose leafs (more or less to taste) in top of press and process as usual.

 •Honey mixed with the hot water